-Porn has gone from taboo to mainstream largely thanks to the Internet, which allows millions to access an unlimited (and mostly free) supply of porn and cybersex from the convenience of their own homes.
+The Internet has been instrumental in taking pornography from the taboo into the mainstream, allowing millions to access an unlimited (and mostly free) supply of porn and cybersex from the convenience of their own homes.
 And that’s what we do.
 Because porn is fun.
 Like…really, really fun!
 In fact, Internet porn is unnaturally fun, providing far more stimulating variety than we would ever encounter in real life.
 These sights trigger powerful neurological reactions, and over time consistent porn users undergo actual brain changes similar to those seen in alcoholics and gambling addicts, eventually developing one or more of many common and unpleasant symptoms such as:

 Personally, I started using Internet porn around age 9, and I experienced several of the above symptoms for years before realizing what my problem really was.
-Since quitting porn almost a year ago, I have healed from my porn-induced erectile dysfunction and delayed ejaculation, and in the process I discovered that porn use had been restricting my full potential for happiness, relationships, personal achievement, and more.
+Since quitting porn at the end of 2013, I have healed from my porn-induced erectile dysfunction and delayed ejaculation, and in the process I discovered that porn use had been restricting my full potential for happiness, relationships, personal achievement, and more.

-I never would have considered myself addicted to porn, but I was, and leaving it behind has been one of the best decisions of my life.
-When I first started having sexual problems and seeking answers seven years ago, there was little to no information about porn’s potential for harm available anywhere, so it took far longer than it should have to recognize and deal with the source of my problems.
+While using, I never would have considered myself addicted to porn, but I was.
+Leaving it behind has been one of the best decisions of my life.
+When I first started having sexual problems and seeking answers in 2008, there was little to no information about porn’s potential for harm available anywhere, so it took far longer than it should have to recognize and deal with the source of my problems.